ggorlen/rene/README.md

 ## Why?

 CS6515 requires you to use 1-based indexing and a heavily-constrained pseudocode to write dynamic programming problems on homework and exams.
-Many students practice DP problems in Python and subsequently lose points on homework and exams for using forbidden features, lack of fluency with the pseudocode during an exam or outright ignoring requirements.
+Many students practice DP problems in Python and lose points on homework and exams for using forbidden features, lack of fluency with the pseudocode or ignoring requirements.

-Rene makes it easy to transpile pseudocode to Python to get the best of both worlds (or shoot yourself in the foot less horribly, hopefully; see disclaimer below).
+Rene makes it easy to transpile the pseudocode to Python.

-I also wanted an excuse to mess with Lark.

 ## Name

 This language is named Rene after a frog that appeared in some homework problems when I took the course.
 Everyone loves Rene.

-## Disclaimer

-No guarantees expressed or implied.
-Use this software entirely at your own risk.

 ## Syntax